 In addition to examining our own values and biases to be sure these are not getting in the way of providing equal opportunities for each of our team members, we also need to be deliberate about creating opportunities for us all to learn more about each other's perspectives.

-As we continue on that journey, here are three simple leadership actions to help create an inclusive culture.
+Here are six simple leadership actions to help create an inclusive atmosphere.

 It is a well-documented phenomenon that we hire those who are like us.
 We meet them, the conversation naturally flows, and our mind is made up.
 It takes deliberate effort to counteract these powerful instincts.
 Heading into a hiring cycle, I sit down with my team to analyse who we really need in terms of strengths, personality and approach.
 Often it results in us looking for someone who is quite different from who we currently have on the team.
 Instead of us making hiring decisions just with our heart, we then make them with our head and our heart, so that we can secure the right individuals for our evolving needs.

 Google recently spent years analysing what makes teams most effective, and finally reached the conclusion that the most effective teams are ones in which members connect with each other on a personal level.
 Take the time to find out what matters to each member of your team, how they would spend their perfect day, and who they consider family.
 Share these things about yourself also.

 Talking about difference is a touchy subject.
 But the worst thing you can do is avoid the topic.
 If you have a LGBT colleague and you don't know how to refer to their significant other, ask.
 If you have a team member who is struggling with English and you don't know how to help them, ask them what they need.
 If you have a report who is shy about speaking up, ask them how you can help them get their voice heard.